-The valuations were performed and/or coordinated by Gentle and Associates, an accredited independent valuer with a recognised and relevant professional qualification and with recent experience in the location and categories of the properties being valued.

-The valuer noted that the values are impacted by the uncertainty that the COVID-19 Outbreak has caused and market conditions are changing daily.
-As at the date of the valuation, the valuers considered that there is an ongoing market uncertainty resulting in signicant valuation uncertainty.
+In 2021, the formal valuations were performed and/or coordinated Gentle and Associates, an accredited independent valuer with a recognised and relevant professional qualification and with recent experience in the location and categories of the properties being valued.
+The valuer noted that the values were impacted by the uncertainty that the COVID-19 Outbreak has caused.

-Conso Consolidated
+Consolidated

-2021 2020

-\$ \$
+Collso iluateu

+2023 2022

-9. Investment Property at Fair Value
+9. Investment Property at Fair Value \$ \$

-Opening Balance 4,860,000 4,100,000
+Opening Balance 4,695,000 4,695,000

-Reclassification to Investment Property - 800,000

-Less: Accumulated Depreciation (40,000) (40,000)
+Less: Accumulated Depreciation - -

-Net (loss) from fair value adjustment (125,000) -
+Net (loss) from fair value adjustment

-Closing Balance 4,695,000 4,860,000
+Closing Balance 4,695,000 4,695,000